cjayb/bmt_projekt_2017/README.md

 ### mne-python example datasets

-Open a terminal, `cd` to a folder you want the example data to be downloaded, then start `ipython` and execute
+Open a terminal, `cd` to a folder you want the example data to be downloaded, then execute `ipython` and copy-paste the following lines:

 ```python
 import mne